OmnipayWP/better-2checkout-for-woocommerce/readme.txt

 Have any question, shoot us a mail via support[at]omnipay.io

 == Changelog ==

+= 2.0.2 =
+* Improve compatibility with WooCommerce 4.0.

 = 2.0.1 =
 * Improve compatibility with WooCommerce 3.6 and higher.